 Chief Program Officer

 Santra Denis joined Catalyst Miami in 2010.
-She is the Chief Program Officer at Catalyst Miami.
 In her current role, Ms. Denis oversees all of Catalyst Miami's programs, services, and initiatives.
 Santra was born and raised in Fort Lauderdale, FL.
 She graduated from the University of Florida with a Bachelor’s in health science, and from Florida International University with a Master’s of Public Health in Policy and Management.
 In her free time she works to build economic and political power with Millennials in the Haitian Community.

 Charles has worked at Catalyst Miami since 2009.
 He is a disabled Vietnam veteran and has been pleased to be working under the Community Leadership Development team.
 In particular, Charles works with the SoundOut and Parent Leadership Training Institute teams as a leadership assistant.
 He occasionally serves as the office coordinator, where he gets to greet and assist all of our incoming clients.